AFRIKA

 M: Prior to that...

-A: In 1986 we put out a 12" (Jimbrowski), we were still in high school
+A: In 1986 we put out a 12" (Jimbrowski), we were still

-then, that’s how we met.
+then, thats how we met.
 We were getting together for a talent show, we

 got discovered, and we got a chance to see Run DMC perform at the